 Before school care is available from 7am to 8:15am each morning.
-After school care is available in the school hall from 3:05 pm - 6pm during the school week and is run by OOSH Northern Beaches.
+After school care is available in the school hall from 3:05pm - 6pm during the school week and is run by OOSH Northern Beaches.
 Registration forms are available through the school office or from the After School Service and must be accompanied by a registration fee per family.
-For more information please phone Head Office on 9984 8089, Jas on 0411 758 064 or email manager@ooshnb.com.au.
+For more information please phone our administration office on 7256 2106 or email manager@ooshnb.com.au.